javascript-tutorial/en.javascript.info/2-ui/5-data-storage/03-indexeddb/article.md

 Unlike server-side databases, IndexedDB is client-side, we don't have the data at hands.
 But when we publish a new version of our app, we may need to update the database.

-If the local database version is less than in `open`, then a special event `upgradeneeded` is triggered, and we can compare versions and upgrade data structures as needed.
+If the local database version is less than specified in `open`, then a special event `upgradeneeded` is triggered, and we can compare versions and upgrade data structures as needed.

 The event also triggers when the database did not exist yet, so we can perform initialization.